juntaizheng/mlflow-examples/README.md

 mlflow run examples/gbt-regression/ -e main -P data-path="insert/data/path/" -P label-col="insert.label.col" -P feat-cols="insert,feat,cols" -P n-trees=500
 ```

-### Running MLflow from a Git Repository
+### Running MLflow from Code

-To run a MLflow project from a GitHub repository, replace the path to MLProject file folder with the SSH or HTTPS clone URI.
-To specify a project within a subdirectory, add a '#' to the end of the URI argument, followed by the path from the repository's root directory to the subdirectory containing the desired project.
-For example, if you wanted to run the `dnn-regression` example application from a Git repository, run the command
+You can use MLflow's [Python API](https://mlflow.org/docs/latest/projects.html#building-multi-step-workflows) to run a Mlflow project in your own code.
+For example, running an app from this library's Git repo using the API would look like the following:
 ```
-mlflow run git@github.com:databricks/mlflow-examples.git#examples/dnn-regression/ -e main -P model-dir="insert/model/save/path" -P training-data-path="insert/data/path/" -P test-data-path="insert/data/path/" -P hidden-units="10,10" -P label-col="insert.label.col"
+mlflow.projects.run(uri="git@github.com:databricks/mlflow-examples.git#examples/dnn-regression/", parameters=[("model-dir","insert/model/save/path"), ("training-data-path","insert/data/path/"), ("test-data-path","insert/data/path/"), ("hidden-units","10,10"), ("label-col","insert.label.col")])
 ```

+## Apps

 ### dnn-regression

-This sample project creates and fits a Tensorflow [DNNRegressor](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNRegressor) model based on parquet-formatted input data.
+This app creates and fits a Tensorflow [DNNRegressor](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNRegressor) model based on parquet-formatted input data.
 Then, the application exports the model to a local file and logs the model using MLflow's APIs.
 See more info [here](examples/dnn-regression/).

 ### gbt-regression
 This app creates and fits an [XGBoost Gradient Boosted Tree](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn) model based on parquet-formatted input data.
 See more info [here](examples/gbt-regression/).